Azure/ARO-RP/docs/upstream-differences.md

   In ARO, the public DNS zone is maintained by the service and the cluster operator does not have permissions to modify it

+* CARRY: HACK: disable CloudProviderRateLimit

+  Enabling CloudProviderRateLimit seems to get us into serious problems with the LoadBalancer reconciliation logic.

 ## Installation differences

 * ARO persists the install graph in the cluster storage account in a new "aro"